Treating a spider bite

 Only in the southern United States are found the brown recluse spiders.
 Some other similar kinds of recluse spiders are in existence, but are less well-known.
 Brown recluse spiders do carry a violin-like mark on their bodies.

-Symptoms of spider bites
+Symptoms of a spider bite

 Adverse effects of spider bites are quite similar.